 Trigeminal neuralgia treatment

-Allopathic approach to trigeminal neuralgia treatment
+An allopathic approach to trigeminal neuralgia treatment

-If you are looking into Trigeminal neuralgia treatment through mainstream allopathic approaches, you have two options: medication and surgery.
+If you are looking into trigeminal neuralgia treatment through mainstream allopathic approaches, you have two options: medication and surgery.

 Pharmaceutical drugs